 3.2.5 For credibility purposes the maximum claim period is three months.

-3.2.6 The shall identify all products included in the product group covered by the chain-of-custody claim period so it is possible to determine the product group to which the products belong.
+3.2.6 The certified organization shall identify all products included in the product group covered by the chain-of-custody claim period so it is possible to determine the product group to which the products belong.
 The identifier can be a unique number or a name that all products within the product group belong to.

 Note: Physical on-product identification of the product group is not required if the certification percentage is applied to sold or transferred products as the product group identification is evident from the sale or delivery documents.
 However, products that carry the SFI on-product label must be accompanied by the associated claim statement.

-3.3 Identification of the Origin

-3.3.1 Identification at Delivery/Receipt Level

-The shall identify and verify the category of origin of all procured raw material that is received.
-Associated documents with delivery and receipt of raw material shall include at least:

-a. supplier identification,

-b. quantity of delivery,

-c. date of delivery / delivery period / claim accounting period,

-d. category of origin,

-i.
-SFI Certified Forest Content - Raw material from a forest certified to an acceptable forest management standard constitutes a claim of 100 percent certified forest content

-ii.
-SFI Certified Sourcing

-iii.
-Post-Consumer Recycled

-iv.
-Pre-Consumer Recycled

-v.
-SFI Recycled Content

-e. the supplier’s chain-of-custody number, if applicable.

-This information can be documented in the form of, but not limited to, an invoice, bill of lading, shipping document, letter, or other forms of communications between the organization and the customer.

-Note: The categories of the origin of raw material are specified in SFI Definitions (Section 13).

-3.3.2 Identification at Supplier Level

-The shall verify the validity and scope of the forest management, fiber sourcing or chain-of-custody certificate.

-3.4 Calculation of the Certified Percentage
+3.3 Calculation of the Certified Percentage

-3.4.1 The shall calculate the certification percentage separately for each claim period according to the following formula:
+3.3.1 The certified organization shall calculate the certification percentage separately for each claim period according to the following formula: